AlexanderJernstrom/robotics-learning/README.md

 - `/rl/robotarm/lib.py` - Various functions related to the inverse kinematics of the arm

 A little demo of how it works (hardcoded version without inverse kinematics): [Twitter post](https://x.com/Jernstrom_dev/status/1822298180676948061)

+### Update - version 25th december 2024

+An updated version of the IK(inverse kinematics) solver using a 3dof robot arm.
+Actaully works now.

 TODO: